lightSky/InfiniteIndicator/README.md

 InfiniteIndicator
 ===========================

-This project is inspired by the auto-scroll-viewpager of [Trinea](https://github.com/Trinea).
+This project is inspired by the [android-auto-scroll-view-pager](https://github.com/Trinea/android-auto-scroll-view-pager) of [Trinea](https://github.com/Trinea).
 Use the [salvage](https://github.com/JakeWharton/salvage) lib implement view recycle adapter.It contains two style.One is CircleIndicator seperated from [Android-ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator).Another is copy from [CircleIndicator](https://github.com/ongakuer/CircleIndicator.).You can custome style and animation.

+## Setting
+- `setInterval(long)` set interval time of scroll in milliseconds, default is `DEFAULT_INTERVAL`.
+- `setDirection(int)` set auto scroll direction, default is `RIGHT`.
+- `setInfinite(boolean)` set whether infinite scroll when auto scroll reaching the last or first item, default is true.
+- `setScrollDurationFactor(double)` set the factor by which the duration of sliding animation will change.
+- `setStopScrollWhenTouch(boolean)` set whether stop auto scroll when touching, default is true.
+- `setIndicatorPosition` set present position of indicator.
+- `startAutoScroll()` start auto scroll, delay time is `getInterval()`.
+- `startAutoScroll(int)` start auto scroll delayed.
+- `stopAutoScroll()` stop auto scroll.

+indicator_type:the style enum of Indicator
+- `indicator_default CirCleIndicator
+- `indicator_anim_circle is AnimCircleIndicator
+- `indicator_anim_line is AnimLineIndicator

+You can custome different anim and set for indicator.

 ## Usage
 - include this library, use